canonical/kernel-docs/docs/how-to/testing-verification/test-kernel-in-proposed.md

 ## Enable the -proposed pocket to software sources

-To install packages from -proposed, you need to enable the relevant source repositories.
+To install packages from -proposed, you need to enable the relevant source repositories on your Ubuntu machine.

 ### Enable the -proposed pocket via GUI